LOZORD/me/ideas.markdown

   - my attempt at taking the whole transactional memory thing a little too seriously
   - it basically turns your available heap chunk into a database with tables for different types
   - might be a worse version of slab allocation :grinning:
+- Fully document the x86 source code.
+- Using Upspin for a shared computational cloud.